Emotional Quotient cover

 Phineas Gage took an iron tamping rod through his prefrontal cortex in 1848.
 His intelligence was intact.
 His EQ was destroyed.
 The case is the founding evidence for emotional intelligence as a discrete cognitive achievement, and it is where Cooper's EQ volume begins.

-The book pulls on Daniel Goleman's 1995 trade work, Reuven Bar-On's 1997 EQ-i (the first validated psychometric measure of emotional intelligence), Mayer-Salovey-Caruso's MSCEIT, and the limbic-prefrontal regulatory neuroscience that has matured since.
-Cooper's frame closes the loop Goleman opened: rather than treating EQ as an IQ replacement, the VQ framework places it as one of eight, which lets EQ be measured precisely against the others rather than serving as an indictment of the cognitive ones.
+The book traces emotional intelligence from Gage through Daniel Goleman's 1995 trade work and Bar-On's trait inventories, then grounds Cooper's EQ in the Mayer-Salovey four-branch ability model: emotion as a measurable ability (perceiving, using, understanding, and managing emotions) rather than a self-report personality trait, plus a VQ-native fifth lens, interoceptive awareness.
+Goleman and Bar-On are the popularizers the framework builds beyond, not the instrument it adopts.
+Rather than treating EQ as an IQ replacement, the VQ framework places it as one of eight, which lets EQ be measured precisely against the others rather than serving as an indictment of the cognitive ones.

 Short volume.
 Companion to the main VQ-Trade book.